 Elvis Aaron Presley, known to most simply as Elvis, was a singer, actor, all around entertainer, and the King of Rock and Roll.
-There are many attractions devoted to The King, but this bronze Elvis statue in Memphis, Tennessee is a must-see when visiting the city and checking out Beale Street.
+There are many attractions devoted to The King (and even an Elvis themed hotel room in Missouri), but this bronze Elvis statue in Memphis, Tennessee is a must-see when visiting the city and checking out Beale Street.

 The Elvis Presley statue, as it stands today, is actually the second version of the larger than life bronze idol.
 The first statue, by artist Eric Parks was unveiled in 1980.
 It was a fitting tribute as Elvis once lived in Memphis, walked those very streets, and, of course, made music.

 In 1994, that original Elvis statue was removed from its location on Beale Street and moved to the downtown Memphis Tennessee Welcome Center.
 By that time, the sculpture had seen better days, having been worn down from the elements and plucked over by intense fans.

 After that, Elvis Plaza was left empty for many years until 1997, when the current statue of Elvis Presley, modeled after the singer circa 1955, by sculptor Andrea Lugar took its place.
 This 9.5-foot statue features a curled lip, a wave of hair, and a guitar poised to make fans of all ages swoon.